 Foundations Keeping the Lights on in Ohio

 A substantial portion of Interstate 75 near Dayton, OH has been undergoing major improvements to meet new and improved safety standards.
 The construction of new roadways and overpasses has created a need for changes to surrounding overhead power lines.
 Sufficient ground clearance between power lines and the highway is necessary to allow the tallest vehicles to pass without danger.
-If these lines remain in their current locations, an oversized heavy-load dump truck, for instance, could contact one of the wires and cause a fire, power outage and even worse kill those who are inside or around the vehicle.
+If these lines were to remain in their current locations, an oversized heavy-load dump truck, for instance, could encounter one of the wires causing a fire, power outage or even worse; kill those who are inside or around the vehicle.
 To ensure the safety of all motorists, the Ohio Department of Transportation requested that FirstEnergy take measures to re-evaluate the current elevation of their existing power lines.

-Accomplishing this task quickly and with as little disruption as possible was imperative.
+As part of the Energizing the Future project, this multi-year investment initiative aimed at upgrading FirstEnergy's transmission facilities with advanced equipment and technologies will reinforce the power grid and help reduce the frequency and duration of customer outages.
+To keep the community "connected", accomplishing this portion of the job quickly and with as little disruption as possible was imperative.
 With safety and speed in mind, FirstEnergy selected M. Betters Construction, Inc. to install new foundations for the power lines over I-75.
 M. Betters choose the mighty ICE® 110C Vibratory Pile Driver/Extractor to install the 132-inch diameter caissons for the driven 80' (ft) foundations.

 Media Contact-